Puffed rice: Thailand

 In Thai cuisine, a traditional popped rice snack is krayasaat (กระยาสารท).
-It is associated with the Buddhist Saat festival which is celebrated in autumn.
+It is associated with the Buddhist Saat festival, which is celebrated in autumn.
 It can be made with regular rice or glutinous rice.
-It is roasted directly in a dry pan like popcorn until they pop.
+It is roasted directly in a dry pan like popcorn until it pops.
 It is mixed with caramelized palm sugar, coconut milk, peanuts, sesame seeds, and khao mao (pounded green rice).

 Malaysia

+In Iban cuisine, parched glutinous rice, which is known as rendai, is toasted in a hot wok or pan without adding oil in it until it "pops" or puffs much like how popcorn is made.
+It is traditionally served for the Miring ceremony, which is a ritual to appease the petara (gods) and spirits for prosperity, health and protection.

 In Malay cuisine, traditional puffed rice is known as bepang pulut especially in Terengganu state.
 Glutinous rice is dried under sunlight and cooked with palm sugar.
 It is different from regular bepang which uses ground nuts instead of glutinous rice.
-Bepang pulut is famous as a gift from the host during wedding ceremony to visitors.
+Bepang pulut is famous as a gift from the host to guests at a wedding ceremony.

 South Asia

 Nepal

 Puffed Rice is a popular snack in Nepal which is known as "Bhuja"-भुजा.
 It is used in a wide variety of recipes from simply eating it directly to making other dishes.
 Some people also refer to rice as bhuja which can be a little confusing.